Psalazar18/weather-app/README.md

 ## Notes
 - The app normalizes city names to handle accented characters and improve search accuracy.
-- The city search uses a local JSON dataset to avoid excessive API calls.
+- The city search uses a local JSON dataset that was converted from a .csv file.
 - The weather data fetch is done once per city change and includes loading states and error handling.
-- The UI prevents layout shifts during loading by setting minimum heights on forecast containers.